 CRF’s Presentations usually run for about an hour and include a 15 minute question and answer session.
 The verbal presentations are accompanied by a powerpoint presentation highlighting travel opportunities and situations the speaker has experienced, useful hints, tips and firsthand information.
 The slides are interlaced with practical visuals to highlight travel safety, awareness strategies and risk assessments as well as preparation and research schedules.

 Our aim is to stimulate and inspire students by showing them the amazing travel opportunities available to them, as well as engaging them with safety techniques and raising awareness of potential dangers.

-The presentations are given free of charge but travel costs must be covered and if you would like to make a donation to help us continue our travel safety awareness campaign, you are more than welcome.
+The presentations are offered free of charge but travel costs need to be covered and if you would like to make a donation to help us continue our “Safer Travel” and “Let it Go” campaigns, you are more than welcome.
 Thank You.

 If you are interested in a presentation for your School, College, University or organisation, please get in touch.

 - "The images used excited students and Richard’s message of mindfulness is highly relevant.
 He encouraged them to step away from their smart phones, switch off social media and be present in the moment – advice that really resonated.
 Of course, the message of safe, well-planned and thoughtful travel is imperative to the work of Caroline’s Rainbow Foundation.
 Feedback from students highlighted their appreciation that effective planning can result in safer and perhaps even more enjoyable travel.
 We were so pleased to be able to support the fantastic work of Caroline’s Rainbow Foundation, promoting the joy of travel while furnishing students with the information and skills to do it safely."
 Leanne Norton Assistant Head of Sixth Form.
 All Saints RC School, York